solygambas/next-projects/README.md

 - setting up NextAuth.js with Google OAuth.
 - handling user sessions, with the ability to sign in and out.
 - ensuring that certain routes are accessible only to authenticated users.
+- handling the property submission form.
+- implementing Cloudinary for image storage and optimization.

 ## Acknowledgments